prebid/prebid.github.io/prebid-mobile/pbm-api/iOS/pbm-bannerad-ios.md

 **MoPub**

-Import MoPubs from the [mopub-ios-sdk](https://github.com/mopub/mopub-ios-sdk) into the UIViewController displaying the BannerAdUnit
+Import MoPub from the [mopub-ios-sdk](https://github.com/mopub/mopub-ios-sdk) into the UIViewController displaying the BannerAdUnit

 ```Swift
 func loadMoPubBanner(bannerUnit: AdUnit){